 The most commonly used form of accelerated depreciation is called the Modified Accelerated Cost Recovery System (MACRS).
 MACRS allows a business to take significantly higher depreciation amounts for the first three to four years (depending on the useful life of the asset) and then a reduced amount over the remaining years.
 Keep in mind the total amount depreciated is the same under straight-line or accelerated depreciation; the only real difference is the timing of the expense allowed.

-While many businesses use accelerated depreciation in order to get an expense "bump" in the first few years, a business with solid growth potential may prefer straight-line depreciation under the assumption that as revenues grow higher expense allowances in later years can help offset income and provide a better long-term tax benefit.
+While many businesses use accelerated depreciation to get an expense "bump" in the first few years, a business with solid growth potential may prefer straight-line depreciation under the assumption that as revenues grow higher expense allowances in later years can help offset income and provide a better long-term tax benefit.

 Keep in mind, however, that once straight-line depreciation is chosen, a company cannot switch to MACRS depreciation in subsequent years.
-But, different depreciation methods can be used for assets acquired in following years.
+But different depreciation methods can be used for assets acquired in following years.